Tayto Park secures permission for €14m steel rollercoaster

 However, the opposition to the rollercoaster – which is expected to create an additional 40 full-time and part-time jobs at the park – raises the threat that the decision may be appealed to An Bord Pleanála.

-It adds that international experience relating to theme parks illustrate that the introduction of new attractions is required to maintain and strengthen market position and customer interest.
+It adds that international experience relating to theme parks illustrated that the introduction of new attractions was required to maintain and strengthen market position and customer interest.

-The EIS adds that “there is a need to add new attractions every two to three years to maintain visitor numbers”.
+“There is a need to add new attractions every two to three years to maintain visitor numbers.”

-Giving a breakdown of visitor numbers to Tayto Park, the EIS states that 33 per cent are from Dublin, 27 per cent from Northern Ireland, 16 per cent from Meath, 2 per cent from Britain.
+Giving a breakdown of visitor numbers to Tayto Park, the EIS states that 33 per cent are from Dublin, 27 per cent from Northern Ireland, 16 per cent from Meath and 2 per cent from Britain.

 In 2017, Tayto Park recorded an 8 per cent rise in pre-tax profits to €3.65 million as revenues increased by 5 per cent to €17.53 million – or an average of €92,770 a day for each of the 189 days Tayto Park was open 2017.

-In their objection, they stated: “We feel that the proposed new development will have a serious negative long-term impact on our peaceful enjoyment, and critically the long-term value of our home.
-We currently experience noticeable noise pollution from the park and the existing roller-coaster and the train whenever the park is open.”
+In their objection, they said: “We feel that the proposed new development will have a serious negative long-term impact on our peaceful enjoyment, and critically the long-term value of our home.
+We currently experience noticeable noise pollution from the park and the existing rollercoaster and the train whenever the park is open.”

-They stated that the new rollercoaster would be 700 metres from their property, and be directly visible from their back garden.
-“We chose to live in this area with the expectation of a quiet environment to raise our small children,” they stated.
+They said the new rollercoaster would be 700 metres from their property, and be directly visible from their back garden.
+“We chose to live in this area with the expectation of a quiet environment to raise our small children.”

-Joseph Doyle from Kilbrew also objected on the basis that of the lack of local community neighbour consultation over the project, the impact of the project on residential amenity including privacy, noise levels and increased litter.
+Joseph Doyle from Kilbrew also objected over the lack of local community neighbour consultation and the impact of the project on residential amenity including privacy, noise levels and increased litter.

-Mr Doyle claimed the proposal would generate increased traffic to an area that already has a significant traffic issue.
+Mr Doyle claimed the proposal would generate increased traffic to an area that already had a significant traffic issue.